redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 * invoke the handler with the mocked event
 * extract the result body
 * test that the values match what you expect

-Let's look at a series of tests that mock the event with different information in each.
+The boilerplate steps are generated automatically for you by the function generator Let's look at a series of tests that mock the event with different information in each.

 First, let's write a test that divides 20 by 5 and we'll expect to get 4 as the quotient: